kranti151/MSCS_634_Lab_2/README.md

 # MSCS 634 – Lab 2: KNN and RNN Classifier Performance

-## Author
-** Komalben Suthar**

-## Overview
+## Purpose

-This lab explores the performance of K-Nearest Neighbors (KNN) and Radius Neighbors (RNN) classifiers on the Wine dataset from sklearn.
-It analyzes how different parameter values (K and radius) influence model accuracy.
+This lab explores the performance of two different nearest neighbor classification algorithms, K-Nearest Neighbors (KNN) and Radius Neighbors Classifier (RNN), on the Wine dataset.
+The goal is to understand how the choice of parameters (K for KNN and radius for RNN) affects the accuracy of the classifiers.

-## Key Insights
+## Key Insights and Accuracy Trends

-- KNN achieved the highest accuracy when K = X (best performing value).
-- RNN performance was optimal around radius = Y.
-- KNN is generally simpler and works well with consistent data density, while RNN adapts better to varying sample densities.
+*   **KNN Classifier:**
+    *   The accuracy of the KNN classifier varied with the value of K.
+    *   Higher accuracy was observed at K = 5, 11, 15, and 21.
+    *   This suggests that for this dataset, a small number of neighbors (K=1) might be too sensitive to noise, while increasing K helps to smooth the decision boundaries and improve generalization.

+*   **RNN Classifier:**
+    *   The accuracy of the RNN classifier also varied with the specified radius.
+    *   Performance generally decreased as the radius increased.
+    *   This indicates that a larger radius might include too many irrelevant samples, negatively impacting the classification accuracy.
+A smaller radius seems to be more effective for this dataset.

-## Challenges
+## Challenges and Decisions
-- Selecting appropriate radius values for RNN required experimentation.
-- Ensuring fair comparison between models with different hyperparameters.

-## Files
-- `Lab2_KNN_RNN_Wine.ipynb`: Full Jupyter Notebook with analysis.
-- `README.md`: Summary and results.
+*   **Choosing Parameter Values:** Selecting appropriate values for K in KNN and radius in RNN was a key challenge.
+We explored a range of values for both algorithms to observe the impact on accuracy.
+*   **Interpreting Results:** Analyzing the accuracy trends required careful consideration of how each algorithm works and how the parameters influence the decision boundaries.
+*   **Data Splitting:** The dataset was split into training and testing sets (80/20 split with stratification) to ensure the models were evaluated on unseen data and to maintain the class distribution in both sets.
+The `random_state` was set for reproducibility.
+*   **Outlier Handling in RNN:** For the Radius Neighbors Classifier, we used the `outlier_label=0` parameter to assign a specific label to samples that have no neighbors within the specified radius.